-Patron Eligibility: CYS accepts children as young as four weeks in Family childcare homes and through eighteen years old in CYS programs.
-Eligible patrons of Department of Defense (DoD) Child Develop Programs (CDP) include active duty military personnel; DoD civilian personnel paid from both appropriate funds (APF) and non-appropriate funds (NAF), reservistson active duty or during inactive duty personnel training and DoD contractors.
-The first priority childcare for Active Duty military and DoD civilian personnel.
-Each installation Commander and Defense Agency Directors or Commanders shall establish a priority system under which access to CDPs shall be determined.
+Patron Eligibility: CYS accepts children as young as four weeks in Family child care homes and through 18 years old in CYS programs.
+Eligible patrons of Department of Defense (DoD) Child Develop Programs (CDP) include active duty military personnel; DoD civilian personnel paid from both appropriate funds (APF) and non-appropriate funds (NAF), reservists on active duty or during inactive duty personnel training and DoD contractors.
+Priority for care is based on Office of Secretary of Defense (OSD) priorities established in MilitaryChildCare.com

-The purpose of the CDP and School Age Center (SAC) programs offered by the DoD Components is to assist DoD military and civilian personnel in balancing the competing demands of Family life and the accomplishment of the DoD mission, and to improve the economic viability of the family unit.
-Child Care and SAC are not considered an entitlement.(Reference: DODI 6060.2 and 6060.3, #4 Policy.)
+The purpose of the CDP and SAC programs offered by the DoD Components is to assist DoD military and civilian personnel in balancing the competing demands of Family life and the accomplishment of the DoD mission, and to improve the economic viability of the Family unit.
+Child care and SAC are not considered an entitlement.
+(Reference: DODI 6060.2 and 6060.3, #4 Policy.)

-Foreign Military Service members assigned to the Installation/serving the Department of Defense will pay the child and youth fee based on their Total Family Income (TFI).
-The eligibility criteria and priority are the same as any other Active Duty Soldier or DoD Civilian.
+Foreign Military Service members assigned to the installation/serving the DoD will pay the child and youth fee based on their Total Family Income (TFI).
+The eligibility criteria and priority are the same as any other active duty Soldier or DoD Civilian.

 Military personnel of foreign nations and their Families when on orders from the U.S. Armed Forces, or in overseas areas when the overseas commander grants privileges in the best interest of the United States.
-(Reference: AR 215-1 when addressing children 0-12 refer backto AR 608-10).
+(Reference: AR 215-1 when addressing children 0-12 years refer back to AR 608-10.)

 Coast Guard when activated are eligible patrons.
-The eligibility criteria and priority is the same as any other Active Duty soldier.
+The eligibility criteria and priority is the same as any other active duty Soldier.
 Fees are based on their TFI.

-Retired military personnel are eligible to use youth programs.
 Child care programs are provided for retirees on a space available basis.
-Retired military personnel are eligible to use SKIES, and Sports and Fitness programs where fees are not based on TFI.
+Retired military personnel are eligible to use SKIES, and Sports and Fit-ness programs where fees are not based on TFI.